ji-zai/personal-site/content/essays/truth.md

 ---
-title: "Dear founder, seek truth!"
+title: "Seek truth!"
 date: "Feb 26, 2024"
 xLink: "https://x.com/jisnuzai"
 ---

-The ability to seek truth is the most valuable skill for a founder.
+The ability to seek truth is the most valuable skill.

-Any human creation we value is based on some truth(s) about the world, or mind.
-You need to be able to seek truth in order to do great work.
+Any human creation you value is based on some truth(s) about the world, or mind.
+You need to be able to seek truth in order to do work that matters to you.
+And doing work that matters to you is both better for the world, and therefore yourself.

 As AI improves exponentially fast, the value of truth seeking rises in tandem.

 Fortunately, it's a skill that can be trained.
+Unfortunately, there's no time.
+The training must start now.

 ## You’re deluded